Just My Luck (2006 film)

 Just My Luck is a 2006 American romantic comedy film directed by Donald Petrie, from a screenplay by I. Marlene King and Amy B. Harris, starring Lindsay Lohan, Chris Pine, Faizon Love, Missi Pyle, and McFly.
-It tells the story of Ashley Albright who works in public relations and is the luckiest person in Manhattan, while Jake Hardin is a janitor and would-be music producer who seems to have terrible luck until their good and bad luck is switched upon kissing each other at a masquerade party which changes both their lives and leads them to meet each other once again.
+It tells the story of Ashley Albright who works in public relations and is the luckiest person in Manhattan, while Jake Hardin is a janitor and would-be music producer who seems to have terrible luck until their good and bad luck is switched upon kissing each other at a masquerade ball which changes both their lives and leads them to meet each other once again.

+The 2019 Thai television series One Night Steal was based on the film.

 Plot

-Ashley Albright works at Braden & Co.
+In New York, Ashley Albright works at Braden & Co.
 Public Relations and has an extremely fortunate life, experiencing recurring strokes of good fortune since childhood.
 In contrast, Jake Hardin experiences bad luck on a daily basis.

 Jake is the unpaid US manager of the British band McFly.
 For weeks, he tries to get their demo CD to record label owner Damon Philips, hoping to get them discovered and become a music producer.

-Jake sneaks into a masquerade ball put on by Ashley where he hopes to meet Phillips.
+After another failed attempt gets him arrested due to a misunderstanding, Jake sneaks into a masquerade ball put on by Ashley where he hopes to meet Phillips.
 During the ball, a fortune teller tells Ashley her luck will change.
-Failing to get Phillips' attention, Jake asks Ashley to dance.
+Failing once again to get Phillips' attention, Jake asks Ashley to dance.
 They kiss, switching their luck in the process.

 Outside, Jake saves Phillips from being hit by a car.
-To repay him for saving his life, he takes the McFly demo and invites the band to his studio.
-Meanwhile, Ashley and Peggy are arrested because the neighbor she invited to be Peggy's date is a prostitute.
-Ashley is fired by Peggy and spends a night in jail.
+To repay him for this, he takes the demo and invites the band to his studio.
+Meanwhile, Ashley and her boss Peggy are arrested because the neighbor she invited to be Peggy's date is a prostitute.
+She is fired by Peggy and spends a night in jail.

-The next day, Ashley learns her apartment is condemned due to a flood and mold.
-Staying with her friends Dana and Maggie she experiences more bad luck.
-She tracks down the fortune teller, who suggests someone needed her luck more.
-Ashley realizes the stranger she kissed has her luck.
+The next day, Ashley learns her apartment is condemned due to flooding and mold.
+Staying with her friends Dana and Maggie, she experiences more bad luck.
+Ashley tracks down the fortune teller, who suggests someone needed her luck more.
+She then realizes the stranger she kissed must have her luck.

 Phillips is impressed with McFly and signs them.
-Ashley tracks down every male dancer hired to work the ball, kissing each of them.
-After this fails to restore her luck, hungry and overwhelmed, Ashley has a public breakdown at a diner where Jake is.
+Meanwhile, Ashley tracks down every male dancer hired to work the ball, kissing them all.
+After this does nothing to restore her luck, hungry and overwhelmed, Ashley has a public breakdown at a diner where Jake is.
 Not recognizing her, he sympathizes with her frustration at constant bad luck, offering to find her a job.

-She takes his former job at the bowling alley, developing a friendship with him.
+Ashley takes Jake's former job at the bowling alley, and they become friends.
 When Jake is worried McFly doesn't have enough material for an upcoming gig at the Hard Rock Cafe, she introduces him to singer/songwriter Maggie.
 Impressed, he decides to use her song.